Eadweard Muybridge: 1872–1879: Stanford and horse gaits

 Animated gif from frame 1 to 11 of The Horse in Motion.
 "Sallie Gardner", owned by Leland Stanford, running at a 1:40 pace over the Palo Alto track, 19 June 1878.

 In 1872, the former governor of California, Leland Stanford, a businessman and race-horse owner, hired Muybridge for a portfolio depicting his mansion and other possessions, including his racehorse Occident.

 Stanford also wanted a proper picture of the horse at full speed, and was frustrated that the existing depictions and descriptions seemed incorrect.
 The human eye could not fully break down the action at the quick gaits of the trot and gallop.
 Up until this time, most artists painted horses at a trot with one foot always on the ground; and at a full gallop with the front legs extended forward and the hind legs extended to the rear, and all feet off the ground.
 There are stories that Stanford had made a $25,000 bet on his theories about horse locomotion, but no evidence has been found of such a wager.
 However, it has been estimated that Stanford spent a total of $50,000 over the next several years to fund his investigations.

 In 1873, Muybridge managed to use a single camera to shoot a small and very fuzzy picture of the racehorse Occident running, at Union Park racetrack in Sacramento.
 Because of the insensitivity of the photographic emulsions used, early pictures were little more than blurry silhouettes.
 They both agreed that the image lacked quality, but Stanford was excited to finally have a reliable depiction of a running horse.
 No copy of this earliest image has yet resurfaced.

 Muybridge promised to study better solutions, but his work on higher-speed photography would take several years to develop, and was also delayed by events in his personal life.
 With the aid of engineers and technicians from the Central Pacific Railroad (Stanford was one of the founding directors), Muybridge experimented with ever-faster mechanical shutters, and began developing state-of-the-art electrically-triggered mechanisms.
 He also experimented with more sensitive photographic emulsions to work with the shorter exposure times.

 In June 1878, Muybridge created sequential series of photographs, now with a battery of 12 cameras along the race track at Stanford's Palo Alto Stock Farm (now the campus of Stanford University).
 The shutters were automatically triggered when the wheel of a cart or the breast or legs of a horse tripped wires connected to an electromagnetic circuit.
 For a session on 15 June 1878, the press and a selection of turf men were invited to witness the process.
-An accident with a snapping strap was captured on the negatives and shown to the attendees, convincing even the most sceptical witnesses.
+An accident with a snapping strap was captured on the negatives and shown to the attendees, convincing even the most skeptical witnesses.
 The news of this success was reported worldwide.